unibuc-cs/rpa-testing/Fuzzer/README.md

 Notes:

+1. Install using Python 3.8.5 the requirements file

+2. About grpahviz:

 Problems with graphviz on Windows:
  - Best solution is to install the graphviz binaries and sources then build the pygraphfiz from source code for python: